ADAPAA/notesrepo/githubnotes.md

  To see which files are in the index git commit:
-To make the changes in local rep git commit -m ìmessageî: commit with message git commit -a(lower case) : to commit all files
+To make the changes in local rep git commit -m ‚Äúmessage‚Äù: commit with message git commit -a(lower case) : to commit all files
 Also adds the modified file to the index if the file is added to index before.
 I will not add if it is not added before. git log: